solve-coagulate/lispfun/README.md

 4. **Expanding Features in Lisp**
    - Add more language features implemented in Lisp: conditionals, lists, higher-order functions, and macros.
    - Gradually reduce Python's role to just parsing and initial bootstrapping.
-  - Current progress: the Lisp evaluator now supports the `cond` form, `define-macro` for basic macros, Lisp implementations of `null?`, `length`, `map`, and `filter`, basic string literals, utilities like `parse-string`, `string-for-each`, and `build-string` for working with text, and a Python-level `(import "file")` function for loading additional Lisp code.
+  - Current progress: the Lisp evaluator now supports the `cond` form, `define-macro` for basic macros, Lisp implementations of `null?`, `length`, `map`, and `filter`, basic string literals, utilities like `parse-string`, `string-for-each`, and `build-string` for working with text, a `read-line` primitive for interactive input, and a Python-level `(import "file")` function for loading additional Lisp code.
 The evaluator itself is split into multiple files that are loaded via `(import ...)` from `evaluator.lisp`.

 4.5 **Testing Expanded Lisp Features**
    - Extend the test suite to exercise new Lisp features as they are added.